Helena Blavatsky: Birth and family background

-Blavatsky was born as Helena Petrovna Hahn von Rottenstern in the town of Yekaterinoslav, Russian Empire (now Dnipro, Ukraine).
+Blavatsky was born Helena Petrovna Hahn von Rottenstern in Yekaterinoslav, a town then part of the Russian Empire and now part of Ukraine.
 Her birth date was 12 August 1831, although according to the Julian calendar used in 19th-century Russia it was 31 July.
 Immediately after her birth, she was baptized into the Russian Orthodox Church.
 At the time, Yekaterinoslav was undergoing a cholera epidemic, and her mother contracted the disease shortly after childbirth; despite the expectations of their doctor, both mother and child survived the epidemic.

 Blavatsky's family was aristocratic.
 Her mother was Helena Andreyevna Hahn von Rottenstern (Russian: Елена Андреевна Ган, 1814–1842; née Fadeyeva), a self-educated 17-year-old daughter of Princess Yelena Pavlovna Dolgorukaya, who was a similarly self-educated aristocrat.
 Blavatsky's father was Pyotr Alexeyevich Hahn von Rottenstern (Russian: Пётр Алексеевич Ган, 1798–1873), a descendant of the German Hahn aristocratic family, served as a captain in the Russian Royal Horse Artillery, later attaining the rank of colonel.
 Pyotr had not been present at his daughter's birth, having been in Poland fighting to suppress the November Uprising against Russian rule, and first saw her when she was six months old.
 As well as her Russian and German ancestry, Blavatsky could also claim French heritage, for a great-great grandfather had been a French Huguenot nobleman who had fled to Russia to escape persecution, there serving in the court of Catherine the Great.

 As a result of Pyotr's career, the family frequently moved to different parts of the Empire, accompanied by their servants, a mobile childhood that may have influenced Blavatsky's largely nomadic lifestyle in later life.
 A year after Pyotr's arrival in Yekaterinoslav, the family relocated to the nearby army town of Romankovo.
 When Blavatsky was two years old, her younger brother, Sasha, died in another army town, after no medical help could be found.
 In 1835, mother and daughter moved to Odessa, where Blavatsky's maternal grandfather, Andrei Fadeyev, a civil administrator for the imperial authorities, had recently been posted.
 It was in this city that Blavatsky's sister Vera Petrovna was born.

 St. Petersburg, Poltava, and Saratov

 After a return to rural Ukraine, Pyotr was posted to Saint Petersburg, where the family moved in 1836.
 Blavatsky's mother liked the city, there establishing her own literary career, penning novels under the pseudonym of "Zenaida R-va" and translating the works of the English novelist Edward Bulwer-Lytton for Russian publication.
 When Pyotr returned to Ukraine c.
 1837, she remained in the city.
-After Fadeyev was assigned to become a trustee for the Kalmyk people of Central Asia, Blavatsky and her mother accompanied him to Astrakhan, where they befriended a Kalmyk leader, Tumen.
+After Blavatsky's maternal grandfather Fadeyev was assigned to become a trustee for the Kalmyk people of Central Asia, Blavatsky and her mother accompanied him to Astrakhan, where they befriended a Kalmyk leader, Tumen.
 The Kalmyks were practitioners of Tibetan Buddhism, and it was here that Blavatsky gained her first experience with the religion.